Jia Rizvi: Filmmaking

 Rizvi was inspired by Norman Jewison's 1999 film The Hurricane, the story based on Rubin Carter, a professional boxer wrongfully convicted in the 1960s who later became free after being exonerated in 1988, after 20 years of imprisonment.
 In 2014 she followed investigative journalism podcast Serial which covered the events of Hae Min Lee's killing arguing the Pakistani man Adnan Syed may not have killed her.
 Rizvi organized a fundraiser for Adnan's legal defense fund.
 During the fundraiser she was introduced to Jeffrey Deskovic, the person whom she later filmed for her documentary, Conviction.

 Other work

 Rizvi serves on the board of Youth Represent, an organization that empowers Black, Latinx, and other marginalized youth impacted by the criminal justice system.
 Rizvi is also a Forbes contributor.

 Conviction

-Conviction is a documentary by Rizvi that recounts the true story of Jeffrey Deskovic, a 16-year-old wrongfully convicted of the rape and murder of his high school classmate, Angela Correa.
-It was a case of misidentification, robbing a young man of his dreams and liberties, as he was unjustly imprisoned without due process.
-The film depicts Deskovic's courageous fight for freedom and his ultimate triumph over the injustice he faced, which is portrayed as a heroic struggle.
+Conviction recounts the true story of Jeffrey Deskovic, a 16-year-old wrongfully convicted of the rape and murder of his high school classmate, Angela Correa.
+The film depicts Deskovic's fight for freedom, which is portrayed as a heroic struggle.

-In an interview Rizvi said "I don't have words for how amazing Jeff is and the perseverance he has.
-He's got the biggest heart, and he will tell you himself that what he went through was horrific but at least he came out with a clear-cut mission in life."

-Conviction shows the flaws in the American justice system.
-Currently it is estimated that between 4-6% of people incarcerated in US prisons are actually innocent.